 The following information is perhaps the most important information the population need to fully understand.
 It exposes a strategy of absolute destruction, a strategy that is today being implemented across Europe and Britain, with the very same aims as those unleashed upon the Balkan States to divide Yugoslavia and gain intervention powers.

 They are using ARK educated Muslims and Freemasonic-connected Muslim entrepreneurs, to form secret networks with the full support of the corporate state, to ferment division between themselves, their religion and the peoples of the nations in which they are operating within the established Muslim communities, in direct contradiction to the Koran.

-With that in mind let us look at what the supranational corporation, headed by the Central Banks, carried out against the nation that was Yugoslavia, from 1991 to 1999, written by a true academic, Michael Parenti :
+With that in mind let us look at what the supranational corporation, headed by the Central Banks, carried out against the nation that was Yugoslavia, from 1991 to 1999, written by Michael Parenti :

 The Demonization of Slobodan MilosevicDecember 2003

 U.S. leaders profess a dedication to democracy.
 Yet over the past five decades, democratically elected governments guilty of introducing redistributive economic programs or otherwise pursuing independent courses that do not properly fit into the U.S.-sponsored global free market system have found themselves targeted by the U.S. national security state.
 Thus democratic governments in Argentina, Bolivia, Brazil, Chile, Cyprus, the Dominican Republic, Greece, Guatemala, Guyana, Haiti, Syria, Uruguay, and numerous other nations were overthrown by their respective military forces, funded and advised by the United States.
 The newly installed military rulers then rolled back the egalitarian reforms and opened their countries all the wider to foreign corporate investors.